How Long is Treatment?

 Upon arrival at SABHH, you will be greeted by a receptionist who will ask you to fill out a registration form.
 Be prepared with the following:

-- insurance information
+- Insurance information

-- a form of identification
+- A form of identification

-- ready to discuss your symptoms (the reasons for care)
+- Ready to discuss your symptoms (the reasons for care)

-Why can this take long?
 We treat a wide variety of complicated behavioral health issues and symptoms, and we want to devote the necessary time to understand each patient and all details or context required to provide the best care possible.
 This, for some patients, can take some time and impact the speed at which others can be seen.
 Please be patient, and understand that our meticulous approach to patient care will ultimately benefit you.

 After the registration is complete, you will begin the multi-step Intake and Admissions process.
-Over the next hour or so, you will meet with a mental health technician (MHT), licensed therapist, nurse, and Psychiatrist to understand your needs and goals for treatment, ensure your safety and health, and determine which program is best fit for you.
+Over the next hour or so, you will meet with a mental health technician (MHT), licensed therapist, nurse, and psychiatrist to understand your needs and goals for treatment, ensure your safety and health, and determine which program is best fit for you.

-- A Registered Nurse will perform a medical screening to ensure you are physically stable and determine whether more intensive healthcare is required prior to assessing your behavioral needs.
+- A registered nurse will perform a medical screening to ensure you are physically stable and determine whether more intensive healthcare is required prior to assessing your behavioral needs.

-- If applicable, the RN will discuss and document any medication you are currently taking to ensure continuity.
+If applicable, the RN will discuss and document any medication you are currently taking to ensure continuity.

 - In a quiet and comfortable consultation room, you will meet one-on-one with a licensed therapist for what is called the Intake Assessment.
 Your therapist will ask questions to learn as much information about you and relevant details about the behavioral health challenges you are facing.